 People have also heard a soldier from the Civil War singing around the inn.

 In the town of New Windsor in Maryland is a quaint B&B, the Yellow Turtle Inn.
-It is now known as the Seasons at Magnolia Manor.
-The original structure dates back to the mid-1800’s and was part of the Civil War trail at one point.
+It’s not known as the Seasons at Magnolia Manor.
+The original structure dates back to the mid-1800s and was part of the Civil War trail at one point.